 - Light: They grow in high, bright light and need hours of direct sunlight every day to thrive.

 - Water: Water regularly during the growing season from spring to summer, then water only lightly and occasionally in the winter.

 - Temperature: Uebelmannias need warm temperatures.
-In the growing season, they should be kept in very hot conditions, and even in winter, they should never dip below sixty degrees Fahrenheit.
+In the growing season, they should be kept in very hot conditions, and even in winter, they should never dip below 60 degrees F.

 - Soil: A low-pH soil is best, and it absolutely must be well-aerated and drain well.
 Consider adding sand or grit to a potting mix for best results.